MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-key-vault.md

 ## Create an Azure Key Vault

-This tutorial uses a simple scenario to illustrate the integration between Azure Pipelines and Azure Key Vault.
-The first step is to create an Azure Key Vault.
-This can be done through Azure portal or Azure CLI.
-We will use the CLI in this tutorial
+Azure key vaults can be created and managed through the Azure portal or Azure CLI.
+We will use Azure CLI in this tutorial

 [!INCLUDE [include](../ecosystems/includes/sign-in-azure-cli.md)]